kinshuk4/daily-coding-problem-solutions/prob201_250/README.md

 Given a list of words, determine whether the words can be chained to form a circle.
 A word `X` can be placed in front of another word `Y` in a circle if the last character of `X` is same as the first character of `Y`.

 For example, the words `['chair', 'height', 'racket', touch', 'tunic']` can form the following circle: `chair --> racket --> touch --> height --> tunic --> chair`.

+247 (Easy)

+This problem was asked by PayPal.

+Given a binary tree, determine whether or not it is height-balanced.
+A height-balanced binary tree can be defined as one in which the heights of the two subtrees of any node never differ by more than one.